BC Lions: 2000 Grey Cup champions

 The Lions began the 2000 campaign with only one goal in mind: win the Grey Cup.
 Six months later, the Lions fulfilled that destiny, but the path to the 88th Grey Cup was one of the most adventurous, unpredictable, and memorable ever in CFL history.
-The year started well enough, with victories over Hamilton and Saskatchewan, but a 35–2 loss to Calgary began a four-game losing streak and a lot of finger-pointing.
+The year started well enough, with victories over the Hamilton Tiger-Cats and Saskatchewan Roughriders, but a 35–2 loss to the Calgary Stampeders began a four-game losing streak and a lot of finger-pointing.
 A win over the Toronto Argonauts halted the slide, but following the game, head coach Greg Mohns resigned to join the upstart XFL.
-Long-time CFL coach Steve Buratto, who joined the club only two weeks earlier as a receivers coach, was promoted to the top job, and got instant results with a huge 51–4 win over the Argos in the second of back-to-back games.
+Long-time CFL coach Steve Buratto, who joined the club only two weeks earlier as a receivers coach, was promoted to the top job, and got instant results with a huge 51–4 win over the Argonauts in the second of back-to-back games.
 Despite a promising start, the Lions only won one of their next five games to sit at 5–9 on Thanksgiving.
 Nevertheless, the Lions came together when it counted the most, winning three of their last four heading into the playoffs, and the offence gelling to become the best in the CFL that season.
 Quarterback Damon Allen broke Ron Lancaster's CFL record for career passing yardage.
 Lui Passaglia played in a memorable, "Luv Ya Lui" night at his final game at B.C.
 Place, and also set a CFL record for single-season field goal percentage.
 The Lions finished the year 8–10 and in third place in the Western Division, but were the team other teams did not want to face in the playoffs.
 A snarly defence started to show its grit, and the Lions roared confidently into Edmonton and emerged with a 34–32 Western semi-final victory, thanks to a Passaglia field goal on the final play.
 The Lions next faced Calgary in the Western finals, and the Lions steamrolled to a decisive 37–23 win.
 The Leos' Cinderella season came to a close on November 26, 2000, in the Grey Cup at McMahon Stadium in Calgary, as the Lions won their fourth championship in team history with a nail-biting 28–26 victory over the Montreal Alouettes.
 Running back Robert Drummond won the Grey Cup's Most Valuable Player award, while backfield teammate Sean Millington took home the Grey Cup's Most Valuable Canadian trophy.
 The Lions' triumph marked the first time a team with a sub-.500 regular season record won the Grey Cup, and it signalled a marvellous end to Lui Passaglia's outstanding, 25-year CFL career.
+The 2000 Grey Cup championship team was inducted onto the BC Lions Wall of Fame on Sept 13, 2024.